How Does a Refund on a Credit Card Work?

 What happens if you have a negative balance after a refund on your credit card?

 If you pay your credit card balance in full every month, you may run into a situation where a returned item can lead to a negative balance on your credit card.
 Remember, a negative balance on a credit card means that you’ve paid more than the amount of credit issued to you, so you actually have more credit available to spend on your account.

 For example, if you have a zero balance on your credit card after you pay your credit card statement, and later a refund posts on an item that cost $23, your refund amount may show up as -$23.
 All this means that you have more credit available on your account than your current credit limit.

 A negative balance is typically not a problem.
 Usually, the balance will be applied to your next credit card purchase, eventually bringing your balance back to $0 or more.
-A negative credit card balance typically does not affect your credit score because it’s not something that credit card companies report to credit bureaus.
+A negative credit card balance typically doesn’t affect your credit score because it’s not something that credit card companies report to credit bureaus.

 Still, a negative balance can create an issue if you get a large amount refunded on a card that you don’t use anymore or use rarely.
-In that case, you are unlikely to make purchases that could be applied to that balance.
+In that case, you’re unlikely to make purchases that could be applied to that balance.
 You can ask your credit card company to give you the refund via a check, money order, or direct deposit.
 Your credit card issuer may require that you submit your refund request in writing before sending the funds.

-Some credit card companies automatically issue a refund check back to the cardholder for the negative balance (overpaid) amount, which will then bring your credit card balance to zero.
+Some credit card companies automatically issue a refund check back to the cardmember for the negative balance (overpaid) amount, which will then bring your credit card balance to zero.
 In this case, any future purchases that you make will be applied as normal to your credit card, and you’ll be responsible for paying them off.
-This is just one more reason that it’s important to check your credit card statements every month so you know what your outstanding and available balance is on your card.
+This is just one more reason why it’s important to check your credit card statements every month so you know what your outstanding and available balance is on your card.